kath-f/medit/README.md

 ### THIS IS NOT A FUNCTIONAL VERSION YET

-All this version can do thus far is print metadata chunk info and their fields found in a file, and remove fields.
+All this version can do thus far is print metadata chunk info with their fields, and delete fields within a file.
 And to see said info you must use the `--loglevel debug` flag.
 AAAAAND it only works with INFO and partially with ID3v2

-I had started this project in 2025, making it in C++ with TagLib but some TagLib quirks started to annoy me and OOP also started to annoy me, so i decided i was going to make everything myself.
+I had started this project in 2025, making it in C++ with TagLib but some TagLib quirks + OOP started to annoy me, so i decided i was going to make everything myself.
+No library dependencies

 ## COMPILING